SanskarX10/kniru_task/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install the required dependencies by running the following command: pip install -r requirements.txt

-3. Obtain an OpenAI API key and provide it when prompted by the application.
+3. Obtain your own OpenAI API key and provide it when prompted by the application.
 4. Start the application by running the following command: streamlit run fin_bot.py